ChrisClems/EdgeSharp/README.md

 * Offline (Solid Edge not running) property reading and writing
 * Ini file management for export settings config
 * Proper documentation generation

+## Build:

+Build [Interop.SolidEdge](https://github.com/ChrisClems/Interop.SolidEdge) (That README update is an old placeholder, ignore it) using a machine with Solid Edge installed.
+Reference the Interop.SolidEdge.dll produced by that project in your EdgeSharp project.
+That should satisfy the dependencies of EdgeSharp.

+Future versions will better integrate the interop library into the EdgeSharp build process.